VictorJatto-altschool/VictorJatto-altschool/README.md

 ---

 ### 🧠 Fun Fact
 > I believe learning never stops.
-From backend engineering to cybersecurity to AI-powered storytelling — I'm exploring the best of tech and using it to **solve real-world problems**.
+From backend engineering to cybersecurity to AI-powered systems— I'm exploring the best of tech and using it to **solve real-world problems**.

 ---